 All About Travellers

-Did you know that ‘Traveller’ is an umbrella term that covers a wide range of both ethnic and cultural groups including Gypsies, Roma, Irish Travellers, Showmen and Boaters?
-Also, did you know that many of these are recognised as Ethnic Minority groups under the Race Relations Act?
+Did you know that ‘Traveller’ is an umbrella term that covers a range of ethnic and cultural groups including Gypsies, Roma and Irish Travellers.
+Also, some of these groups are recognised as Ethnic Minority groups under the Race Relations Act.

 Here is a great short resource about where Travellers come from, the different groups, how they came to be and where they are now from Travellers Times: